 You can find street art all over Reykjavík, just look on the sides of the buildings.
 Each mural tells a story and makes a bold statement.

-There are plenty of swans and ducks to admire at Lake Tjornin so bring your camera.
+There are plenty of swans and ducks to admire at Tjörnin so bring your camera.
 When you’re done, head over to the Reykjavík City Hall.
 On the main floor, there is an impressive 3D topographic map of Iceland.

-7. Have a drink at the Loft Hostel – Varies
+Have a Drink at Loft Hostel – Varies

-The Loft Hostel has one of the cheapest bars in town and it’s a great place to meet locals, enjoy live music or take in awesome views of the neighborhood from the patio.
-They also have a nice selection of Icelandic and Scandinavian beers on draught.
-If you are into ciders you have to try the Somersby Cider.
+The Loft Hostel is a great place to meet locals, enjoy live music or take in awesome views of the neighborhood from the patio.
+They also have Icelandic and Scandinavian beers on tap.
+If you are into ciders, try the Somersby Cider.

-Happy hour starts at 4 p.m. and ends at 8 p.m.
+Happy hour starts at 4 p.m. and ends at 8 p.m daily.

-8. Strike a pose with the Solfar Sun Voyager – Free
+Strike a Pose with the Solfar Sun Voyager – Free

 What are YOUR favorite things to do in Reykjavik on a budget?